EFTEC/ValidationOne/README.md

    $validation->isMissingValid()->condition(....)->get('field'); // If the field is missing, then is valid no matter the condition
 ```

-It is used when we need to validate when a input has some value unless the value is missing, empty or null.
+It is used when we need to validate when an input has some value unless the value is missing, empty or null.

 > isNullorEmptyValid() is equals than to call: isEmptyValid()->isNullValid()